risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-snowflake.md

 ### Sink data with upsert

 Snowflake tables don't support direct updates.
 To handle this, RisingWave imports incremental logs and modification order for each data piece into Snowflake.
 You can then merge these as you read, or create dynamic tables to read the upsert results.
-See [Dynamic tables](https://docs.snowflake.com/en/user-guide/dynamic-tables-about) for more details.
+See [How dynamic tables work](https://docs.snowflake.com/en/user-guide/dynamic-tables-about) for more details.

 Below are some examples for your reference.